While singing of a love gone wrong and moving on, country crooner Dierks Bentley extols the virtues of finding himself “Somewhere on a Beach.”

 Music – all kinds, not just that tune – has a way of transporting us to a different place and time.
 After all, isn’t there a “song of the summer” every year that, no matter when we hear it in subsequent years, triggers some vivid memory of a past event?

-That got me thinking: where would people end up if music led them on a summer adventure in Missouri?
+As recent spring rains (and storms) got me thinking about summer travel, I wondered: where would people end up if music led them on a summer adventure in Missouri?

 It seems likely some folks would “Soak Up the Sun” at Lake of the Ozarks, Mark Twain Lake, Table Rock Lake, Stockton Lake and Pomme de Terre, to name a few.
-Of course, they might have to ask a rich uncle to “Buy Me a Boat,” fox maximum fun.
+Of course, they might have to ask a rich uncle to “Buy Me a Boat,” fox maximum fun (FYI – the singer, Chris Janson, is from Perryville, Mo.).

 People in the mood for a cultural connection would visit “Kansas City” to see a show at The Blue Room in the American Jazz Museum.
 Attractions such as the Nelson-Atkins Museum of Art and the National World War I Museum and Memorial add to the fun.